whunter003/SierraImportAddon/Readme.md

 ### ExactSearch

-Determines whether searching is exact (i.e., looks for an exact string match).
-If set to false, searching would rather rely on substring matching.
+Determines how the addon compares volume information between the Transaction record and the record(s) from the Sierra API.
+If this is set to true, the addon will perform an exact comparison between the 2 volume fields.
+If set to false, the addon will search for the volume information from the Sierra API, within the volume information from the Transaction record.

 *Default*: `true`